 Any student who is absent 14 consecutive calendar days will be withdrawn from the program.
-This policy excludes the pre-scheduled holiday break.

 A student who does not attend at least 50% of a scheduled course will automatically earn a grade of "F." The college may choose to terminate the student, have the student repeat classes or other action the college deems appropriate.